rschristopher/rschristopher.github.io/src/criticisms/deflation.md

  and discuss the potential
  disadvantages of a
  strong money
- (specifically of a deflationary currency).
+ (specifically, a deflationary currency).

-!!! warning "work in progress"
+## Price Deflation

-Deflation from economic depression is not the same as deflation from economic growth, obviously.
+Deflation from economic depression is not the same as deflation from economic growth.
+This should be obvious, but our current economic models somehow -- conveniently for those benefitting inflation -- miss this point entirely.

+Obviously, deflation due to economic contraction is bad.
+Prices shrinking because no one has money to spend, this is bad.
+However, prices dropping because of economic growth -- such as the price of consumer electronics over the last few decades, this is good, very good.
+This is the good kind of deflation that never gets mentioned by fiat-funded academics
+ (this is what fueled our economy over the last few decades).

+Price deflation very clearly increases economic activity, and during times of economic growth this should be encouraged.
+This is, in fact, exactly what a strong money like Bitcoin encourages.
+Bitcoin is deflationary *only* due to economic growth.

+When there is an economic contraction,
+ Bitcoin behaves the opposite, prices will inflate as there is simply less goods being produced (constraining supply).
+Yet what happens when there is a surplus of goods during an economic downturn?
+This is indeed what happened during the
+ Great Depression.

+The farmers didn't return to their small family farms after the recovery.
+Their jobs and homesteads were replaced by tractors.
+Industrialization is what displaced those farmers.

+The "recovery" happened when those displaced farmers found new jobs in factories.
+Pretending that money printing would have solved this phenomenon is foolish.
-Printing money during an economic depression does not solve the cause of the depression, it merely enriches the recipients of the money and leads to the problems of fiat money.
+Printing money during an economic depression does not solve the cause of the depression, it merely enriches the recipients of the printed money and leads to the problems of fiat money.

-Deflationary price changes due to economic growth is not a bad thing and is in fact the norm throughout history.
+However, what would have happened had Bitcoin existed during the
+ Great Depression?
+The farmers would still have been displaced.
+Unemployment would have still been high.
+A surplus of goods would still have occured, leading to reduced prices, the bad kind of deflation.

+Overall, Bitcoin does not seem to help in these situations, and it does not pretend to.
+What Bitcoin does is provide protection to your savings should overzealous central planners try to "fix" an economic contraction through debasement.
+Central planners believe they can help, and yet all they do is make things worse and rationalize their failings into success narratives -- such as pretending world wars are good for an economy.

+## The Ugly Truth

+What Bitcoin can do during an economic contraction, is send *clear* price signals.
+We may not like the signal, but printing money to obscure the truth is a far worse option.
+Reality is not made by fiat, which is exactly what fiat money aims to do.

+Bitcoin, during the Great Depression, would have revealed that the price of manual labor on a farm is no longer sufficient to sustain a family, nor is a small family farm sufficient to sustain a family.
+Having known that earlier would have saved many families from the degradation of pretending otherwise, of pretending that reality is controlled by politicians.

+Whether we like it or not,
+ Bitcoin will reveal the true price of money itself, as well as the true price of food during a depression.
+Bitcoin offers only truth, the rest -- as always -- is up to us.